 In evaluating pet-friendly policies for your office, consider employee benefits, the type of office environment you have, and how to encourage team building and employee engagement.
 When you look at your total company experience from a variety of perspectives, you’ll find numerous ways to transform your office into a pet-friendly place for your employees to work and thrive.

 Step 1: Review the employee benefits you offer pet parents

 Take a fresh look at the benefits your company currently offers.
 Are they aligned with employees at all life stages?
 Recognize the diversity of your workforce and be sure that you have a benefits package that appeals to employees no matter what their stage of life.

 On average, new mothers take an average of 10 weeks of maternity leave, paid or unpaid, to care for, and bond with their newborn baby.
 Fathers take an average of one week to do the same.
 Most pet parents say that their pet is part of their family, so why not include a few days of pawternity leave to support employees who adopt a new pet to help the pet get acclimated to their new home?

 24/7 Virtual Vet Care

-The pandemic accelerated the adoption of telehealth services both for humans and for pets.
+The pandemic accelerated the adoption of telehealth services both for humans and pets.
 Pet telehealth allows a pet parent to consult with a veterinarian over a video call.
 Instead of making an appointment, coercing the pet to get in the car, and driving him/her to the vet, pet parents can partner with benefits providers like Airvet to get in touch with a licensed veterinarian in seconds.
 Pet telehealth is a win-win for everyone involved.
 Pet parents save time and money by quickly talking to a vet about their pet’s health when an in-person visit isn’t necessary.
-And employers win because the employee can remain productive and on-the-job while still making their pet’s wellbeing a priority.
+And employers win because the employee can remain productive and on the job while still making their pet’s wellbeing a priority.

 Pet Bereavement Leave